What Not To Write About In A College Application Essay

 Additionally, deviating from the traditional essay format may not be ideal.
 Turning their answer into a poem or free-writing exercise is incredibly risky.
 The same can go for using an overly literary approach.

-Ultimately, your student should create an essay connecting with the admissions committee and following the directions.
+Ultimately, your student should create an essay that connects with the admissions committee and follows the directions.
 That way, they can increase their odds of being invited to join the incoming class.

 NEGATIVE PERSPECTIVES ON SCHOOL